FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 ANSWERS AND EXPLANATIONS

-A) right oblique rectus
+A) right lateral rectus

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3